USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_WRF-CMAQ_Benchmark.md

   ```

-### Step 13: Run the WRF-CMAQ model
+## Running the WRF-CMAQ model

-## Note, in this new coupled model design, the namelist is used to modify settings for WRF.
+Note, in this new coupled model design, the namelist is used to modify settings for WRF.
 Environment variables such as WRF_CMAQ_FREQ are no longer used.
 The following commonly modified namelist options for WRF are specified in the run script.